-I’ve spent almost 30 years in the IT security space and half of that engaged with Third-Party Cyber Risk Management, and I frequently get asked, “I know I need to have a third-party cyber risk management program, but I don’t know where to start.”
+I’ve spent almost 30 years in the IT security space and half of that engaged with Third-Party Cyber Risk Management (TPCRM), and I frequently get asked, “I know I need to have a third-party cyber risk management program, but I don’t know where to start.”
 Having built several repeatable programs, I want to share some of the steps and tips on getting started building an effective program.

 Know your vendor pool

 If you are not 100% confident that your organization has on-boarded, vetted and has absolute accountability for every single third-party you are using, I recommend a three-pronged approach:

 - Reach out to Accounts Payable and get a 1-year list of all out-going payments.
 Ours started with a 10,000-line spreadsheet, but within a day or two was carved down to a manageable 400 payee listing once individuals, subscriptions, and single-payment services were removed.